Weave Realizability for D-type: Proof of Main Results

 \textbf{Type II.} We now consider mutations of our Type II normal form.
 See Figure \ref{fig:IIQuivers} for the relevant quivers.
 As shown in the figure, performing a quiver mutation at the 2-valent vertices labeled by $v_1$ or $v_2$ yields a Type III quiver, while a quiver mutation at the vertices labeled $v_3$ or $v_4$ yields either another Type II quiver or a Type I quiver, depending on the intersection of $v_3$ or $v_4$ with any $A_n$ tail subquivers.

 \begin{itemize} \item[i.]
 (Type II to Type I) We first consider the sequence of 3-graphs pictured in Figure \ref{fig:2to1}.
-Mutation at $\gamma_4$ results in a new geometric intersection between $\gamma_2$ and $\gamma_3$ even though $\langle \gamma_2, \gamma_3\rangle =0$.
+Mutation at $\gamma_4$ results in a new geometric intersection between $\gamma_2$ and $\gamma_3$ even though their algebraic intersection is zero.
 We can resolve this by applying a reverse push-through at the trivalent vertex where $\gamma_2$ and $\gamma_3$ meet.
 The resulting 3-graph is sharp, as $\gamma_2$ and $\gamma_3$ no longer have any geometric intersection.
 This computation is identical if $\gamma_3$ were to intersect a single $A_n$ tail cycle and we mutated at $\gamma_3$ instead.
-Note that here we require the red edge adjacent to the trivalent vertex where we applied our push-through not carry a cycle, as specified by our normal form.\\
+Note that here we require the red edge adjacent labeled $e$ to not carry a cycle, as specified by our normal form.\\

 \item[ii.]
 (Type II to Type II) We now consider the sequence shown in Figure \ref{fig:2to2}.
-After mutating at $\gamma_4$, we have the same intersection between $\gamma_2$ and $\gamma_3$ as in the previous case, which we again resolve by reverse push-through at the same trivalent vertex.
-In this case, we also have an intersection between $\gamma_1$ and $\gamma_5,$ which we resolve via push through of $\gamma_1$.
-As a result, $\gamma_5$ becomes a {\sf Y}-cycle, and the Type II normal form is now made up of the cycles $\gamma_1,$ $\gamma_2$, $\gamma_4,$ and $\gamma_5$, while $\gamma_3$ becomes an $A_n$ tail cycle. \\
+After mutating at $\gamma_4$, we have the same intersection between $\gamma_2$ and $\gamma_3$ as in the previous case.
+We again resolve this intersection by applying a reverse push-through at the same trivalent vertex.
+In this case, we also have an intersection between $\gamma_1$ and $\gamma_6,$ which we resolve via push-through of $\gamma_1$.
+As a result, $\gamma_6$ becomes a {\sf Y}-cycle, and the Type II normal form is now made up of the cycles $\gamma_1,$ $\gamma_2$, $\gamma_4,$ and $\gamma_6$, while $\gamma_3$ becomes an $A_n$ tail cycle. \\

 \item[iii.]
 (Type II to Type III.i) Mutation at $\gamma_1$ or $\gamma_2$ in the Type II normal form yields either of the Type III normal forms.
 In the sequence on the left of Figure \ref{fig:2to3}, mutation at $\gamma_2$ leads to a geometric intersection between $\gamma_3$ and $\gamma_4$ at two trivalent vertices.
 Since the signs of these two intersections differ, the algebraic intersection $\langle \gamma_3, \gamma_4\rangle$ is zero, so the resulting 3-graph is not sharp.
 However, it is sharp at $\gamma_1$ and $\gamma_2$, and applying a flop to the 3-graph removes the geometric intersection between $\gamma_3$ and $\gamma_4$ at the cost of introducing the same intersection between $\gamma_1$ and $\gamma_2$.
 Therefore, applying the flop does not make the 3-graph sharp, but it does show that the 3-graph resulting from our mutation is locally sharp at every cycle.\\